 Their landing page video is also fantastic, with a clever mix of live video using a fantastic host, combined and product demo-like graphics showing off the product itself.

-Here’s a video we made for Coopervision’s Clariti Lens offering.
+Here’s a 2D video animation we made for Coopervision’s Clariti Lens offering.
 The key was to keep the story short, crisp, and memorable.

 So our character animation video grabs the audience’s attention by focusing on the importance of good vision and proper eye care in all our lives.